 Field Data Type Description Behavior and Usage Notes Next Date Date The next date on which the task should be executed.
 The value is calculated based upon the values in the Last Date and Desired Interval fields.
-None Rejectable Logical that indic- ates box.
-If the check box whether is cleared, you cannot box is c In Calibration Task records, the Rejectable check box is cleared by default.
+None Rejectable Logical A value that indicates whether or not the Task record can be rejected.
+On the datasheet, this field displays a check box.
+If the check box is cleared, you cannot reject the Task record.
+If it is selected, you can reject the Task record.
+In Calibration Task records, the Rejectable check box is cleared by default.
 Reoccuring Logical A value that indicates whether or not the task should occur on a regular schedule.
 On the datasheet, this field appears as a check box.
 If the check box is clear , when you execute the Task record, the state will be changed to Completed .
 If the check box is selected , when you execute the Task record, the state will be changed to Scheduled .
 None Task Description Text A longer descrip- tion of the task that should be com- pleted.
 You can type the description directly in the Task Description cell.
 You can use this field to store any additional information about the Task record that is not stored in another field.
 Task ID Char- acter A value that iden- tifies the task.
 You can type the Task ID directly in the Task ID cell.
 You must enter a value in this field when you create a Task record.

-Field Data Type Description Behavior and Usage Notes Task Type Char- acter The type of task that should be completed.
+Field Data Type Description Behavior and Usage Notes Task Type Char- acter The type of task that should be com- pleted.
 On the datasheet, the Task Type list is populated with the Task Type IDs of all the records that belong to the Task Types family.
 None Uncon- strain Min/Max Dates Logical A value that indicates how the Min Date and Max Date fields will be populated.
 When the check box is cleared, the Min Date and Max Date fields will be populated automatically based on the Last Date, Min Interval, and Max Interval values.
 If you select this check box, the Min Date and Max Date fields will be cleared.
 Because these fields are disabled, however, you will be unable to enter a Min Date or Max Date.
 None